 Election to RCoA Council

-Next Election to Council – Nominations open on 22 September 2021
+Next Election to Council – Self-Nominations are open

 Do you want to make a difference and create positive change on behalf of your peers?

 Joining Council provides an excellent opportunity to contribute to the College, influence our professional policy, and represent our members at all stages of their working lives.
 We are keen to achieve a diverse and representative Council and welcome applications from a wide range of candidates.

 Over the past year, Council has helped lead the College’s response to the COVID-19 pandemic, in which anaesthesia has been at the forefront.
 Council members have contributed to a huge range of vital activities including consultations, government briefings, exam and curriculum reviews, organisational strategies, championing the specialty and representing our views across the national media, and the development of key initiatives such as CPOC and our global engagement programme.